The Daily Stormer: Site hosting issues after the 2017 Unite the Right rally

 The site returned to the web as punishedstormer.com on August 24, hosted by DreamHost, whose other clients include the far-right National Vanguard and the Northwest Front.
 Denial-of-service attacks from Anonymous caused intermittent outages for all of DreamHost's sites, including those unconnected to white supremacist ideology.
 Within hours of the attack, DreamHost canceled the site's accounts for violating its terms of service, saying the host had already been kicked off the site years previously and was exploiting an automated sign-up process.
 Days later, The Daily Stormer was available under an Albanian .al ccTLD, dailystormer.al.
 Within four days, it was removed by registrar Host.al for breaking their content rules.
 In September, The Daily Stormer was briefly registered with a .at address from Austria, but this was removed by registrar nic.at when local politicians complained.
 Later that month, it reappeared on a .is domain from Iceland, a country known for its freedom of speech; Anglin said that the recent collapse of the Nordic island's government meant that politicians would be distracted from affairs related to his website.
 Before the end of September, ISNIC pulled The Daily Stormer because Anglin refused its standard condition of disclosing his address, fearing that the information would be passed to law agencies.
 From September 21 to October 6, The Daily Stormer was hosted on a .cat domain, exclusively reserved for websites promoting Catalan language and culture.
 It exploited weakened filters after the Spanish government raided the offices of registrar Fundació puntCAT amidst a political crisis, and published several pieces in support of Catalan independence.
 In November 2017, The Daily Stormer was registered with a .hk domain from Hong Kong, which was revoked before the end of the month.

 On November 29, 2017, the site returned to the clear web yet again with a new .red domain name, registered through GKG.net.
 The domain kept the website online until it was seized by the registrar.
 Hours after the domain was seized, the site was registered on a new .top website, through the same registrar they had previously used for .red.
 The .top domain lasted just until February 2, 2018, when it was taken offline by the registrar.
 In February 2018, The Daily Stormer registered a new domain under the .name TLD with the China-based Internet company Eranet International Limited.

+The Daily Stormer announced the site would be closing in March 2026.
+MS Now reported that Andrew Anglin wrote on March 12, "This is the way of things.
+The world goes to war.
+The Daily Stormer shuts down."